Parcosmic/Hammerwatch-Archipelago-Mod-Installer/README.md

+# !!
+This version of the installer/mod is no longer updated, see the mod repo [here](https://github.com/Parcosmic/HammerwatchAPMod) and the new installer repo [here](https://github.com/Parcosmic/Hammerwatch-Archipelago-Mod-Installer) !!

-# Hammerwatch Archipelago Mod Installer
+# OLD Hammerwatch Archipelago Mod Installer

-This is the Archipelago mod installer for the hack and slash dungeon crawler game Hammerwatch.
+This is the OLD Archipelago mod installer for the hack and slash dungeon crawler game Hammerwatch.
 Check out [archipelago.gg](https://archipelago.gg/) or the [Archipelago GitHub](https://github.com/ArchipelagoMW/Archipelago/releases) for information about what Archipelago is!

-## Hammerwatch Mod Installation Procedures
+## OLD Hammerwatch Mod Installation Procedures

 Download and extract the .zip file containing the installer and necessary files from the [Releases](https://github.com/Parcosmic/Hammerwatch-Archipelago-Mod-Installer/releases) page.
 Run HammerwatchAPInstaller.exe, and